ludus-leonis/FreeBeeGee/README.md

 * Multiple tables per room.
 Use them for different game setups or dungeon levels.
 * Tile-/grid-based.
 Supports square and hex layouts, with snapping.
 * Classic game boards, dungeon tiles and 200+ monster token included.
 Upload your own, too.
-* Separate layers for tiles, stickers and tokens.
+* Separate layers for tiles, sticker and token.
 * Asset browser for your token/tiles.
 Individual libraries per room/game.
 * Sticky notes and dice trays.
 * Templates to setup tables and populate your library from.